 John Brown – the background

 John Brown was born in 1931.
 His sculpture training began at Hornsey School of Art, and continued under Howard Bate R.A. at Hampstead Garden Suburb Institute.
+He is now based in Hertfordshire in Barnet on the North London borders.

 John Brown´s contemporary sculpture is concerned with human relationships and emotions, expressed in a simplified abstracted way, provoking thought and discussion, as well as visual impact.
 Themes very often run through a number of completed works as in the recent series inspired by the TV programme ´Strictly Come Dancing´.
 His sculpture is exhibited widely and is now in many private and corporate collections.